mariassar/C_Memory_Allocator-/README.md

 `mem_get_stats()` Collects statistics about the current memory allocation in the memory pool.
 This function traverses all memory blocks and calculates the number of free and used blocks.
 It also determines the sizes of the smallest and largest free/used blocks.
 Additionally, it updates the provided `mem_stats_ptr` structure with the collected statistics.

 `print_stats()` Prints the statistics collected by mem_get_stats.
 This function calls `mem_get_stats()` to obtain the memory statistics and then prints the statistics with a provided prefix for identification.

-`main()` Demonstrates the memory management system.
-This function first initializes a global memory pool with a size of 1 MB.
-It then calls mem_init to initialize the memory pool with the global memory.
-Next, it allocates memory using `my_malloc()` in a loop and stores the pointers in the `ptr_array` array, and prints memory statistics after each allocation using `print_stats()`.
-Lastly, it frees memory in a random order using my_free and prints statistics after each deallocation.

 makefile =
 To run the file, download the repo, and in the command prompt, run: `$ make`